soarpenguin/vidardb/WINDOWS_PORT.md

 * Use `SetFileInformationByHandle` to compensate absence of `fallocate`.

 ### In detail
 Even though Windows provides its own efficient thread-pool implementation we chose to replicate posix logic using `std::thread` primitives.
 This allows anyone to quickly detect any changes within the posix source code and replicate them within windows env.
 This has proven to work very well.
-At the same time for anyone who wishes to replace the built-in thread-pool can do so using RocksDB stackable environments.
+At the same time for anyone who wishes to replace the built-in thread-pool can do so using VidarDB stackable environments.

 For disk access we implemented all of the functionality present within the posix_env which includes memory mapped files, random access, rate-limiter support etc.
 The `use_os_buffer` flag on Posix platforms currently denotes disabling read-ahead log via `fadvise` mechanism.
 Windows does not have `fadvise` system call.
 What is more, it implements disk cache in a way that differs from Linux greatly.
-It’s not an uncommon practice on Windows to perform un-buffered disk access to gain control of the memory consumption.
+Itï¿½s not an uncommon practice on Windows to perform un-buffered disk access to gain control of the memory consumption.
 We think that in our use case this may also be a good configuration option at the expense of disk throughput.
 To compensate one may increase the configured in-memory cache size instead.
 Thus we have chosen  `use_os_buffer=false` to disable OS disk buffering for `WinWritableFile` and `WinRandomAccessFile`.
 The OS imposes restrictions on the alignment of the disk offsets, buffers used and the amount of data that is read/written when accessing files in un-buffered mode.
 When the option is true, the classes behave in a standard way.
 This allows to perform writes and reads in cases when un-buffered access does not make sense such as WAL and MANIFEST.

 We have replaced `pread/pwrite` with `WriteFile/ReadFile` with `OVERLAPPED` structure so we can atomically seek to the position of the disk operation but still perform the operation synchronously.
 Thus we able to emulate that functionality of `pread/pwrite` reasonably well.
 The only difference is that the file pointer is not returned to its original position but that hardly matters given the random nature of access.

 We used `SetFileInformationByHandle` both to truncate files after writing a full final page to disk and to pre-allocate disk space for faster I/O thus compensating for the absence of `fallocate` although some differences remain.
 For example, the pre-allocated space is not filled with zeros like on Linux, however, on a positive note, the end of file position is also not modified after pre-allocation.

-RocksDB renames, copies and deletes files at will even though they may be opened with another handle at the same time.
+VidarDB renames, copies and deletes files at will even though they may be opened with another handle at the same time.
 We had to relax and allow nearly all the concurrent access permissions possible.

 ## Thread-Local Storage
-Thread-Local storage plays a significant role for RocksDB performance.
-Rather than creating a separate implementation we chose to create inline wrappers that forward `pthread_specific` calls to Windows `Tls` interfaces within `rocksdb::port` namespace.
+Thread-Local storage plays a significant role for VidarDB performance.
+Rather than creating a separate implementation we chose to create inline wrappers that forward `pthread_specific` calls to Windows `Tls` interfaces within `vidardb::port` namespace.
 This leaves the existing meat of the logic in tact and unchanged and just as maintainable.

 To mitigate the lack of thread local storage cleanup on thread-exit we added a limited amount of windows specific code within the same thread_local.cc file that injects a cleanup callback into a `"__tls"` structure within `".CRT$XLB"` data segment.
-This approach guarantees that the callback is invoked regardless of whether RocksDB used within an executable, standalone DLL or within another DLL.
+This approach guarantees that the callback is invoked regardless of whether VidarDB used within an executable, standalone DLL or within another DLL.

 ## Jemalloc usage

-When RocksDB is used with Jemalloc the latter needs to be initialized before any of the C++ globals or statics.
+When VidarDB is used with Jemalloc the latter needs to be initialized before any of the C++ globals or statics.
 To accomplish that we injected an initialization routine into `".CRT$XCT"` that is automatically invoked by the runtime before initializing static objects. je-uninit is queued to `atexit()`.

 The jemalloc redirecting `new/delete` global operators are used by the linker providing certain conditions are met.
 See build section in these notes.